 When I showed my injury to my husband he got pale like a ghost.
 All I thought was, he gonna throw up.
 “Do you think it’s broken” he asked.
 “It looks worse than it hurts.”

-I took an ice pack from the fridge, put it onto my wrist and tried to straigthen the S out – with no success.
+I took an ice pack from the fridge, put it onto my wrist and tried to straighten the S out – with no success.
 Meanwhile hubby had been upstairs to get a bandage.
 When he came back down, he put my arm and hit against it to test my reaction.
 It didn’t hurt.
 Then he put my arm on the table pressed the wrist and hand down in the right place.
 No, it didn’t hurt.
-He added some Asperin creme, put a kitchen papertowel over it and wrapped the bandage around my hand-wrist-arm disaster.
+He added some Aspirin cream, put a kitchen paper towel over it, and wrapped the bandage around my hand-wrist-arm disaster.
 The end of the bandage was fixed in place the Alaska way – with duct tape.
 I was like “If you can fix it with duct tape, it’s not broken.”

 The photos show the beautiful colors of the accident after four days as well as the imprint from the kitchen paper towel as well as the bandage.
 Really Last Frontier.

 How would you have to cope with injury during lockdown?
 Can you go to a doctor face-to-face right now?
 Let me know, I am curious.
 Stay safe, sane, healthy and in style!

 Don’t forget to hit subscribe to receive the bi-weekly free High Latitude Style newsletter with a summary of all new posts and more about Fashion, Life and Science at the Last Frontier.

 Top of the World Style linkup No. 255